haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 ## Approval

-Let's shift to another personnel to decide waiting approval transaction made by initiator.
+Let's shift to another personnel to approve such transaction made by initiator.

 We do the same.
-Unplug any UKey if any first, then plug another one.
+Unplug any UKey if there's any first, then plug another one.
 Launch UBank again if not yet, then log in.

 Go to _Approve_ section as marked by circle in the following image.

 <center>
 [![ubank transfer to be approved](/assets/images/operate-bank-in-china/approval/ubank-operate-4-toapprove.png)](/assets/images/operate-bank-in-china/approval/ubank-operate-4-toapprove.png)
+<div><sub>Image is resized.
+Click for full resolution.</sub></div>
 </center>
-<sub>Image is resized.
-Click for full resolution.</sub>

 > You will notice that UI is different from the first person (initiator).
 There's no payment section to make any financial request.
-Only approve or enquiry in whole picture in general.
+Only approve or enquiry for whole picture in general.
 But this person holds decision-making ability.

 You will see the following screen.